HiGregory/DebtDB/README.md

-# Budget Saver - Planner
+# Debt DB - Ledger
 This is  simple app for managing your financial planning in real-time.

 One of the tools we use for helping student save debt.